-As of March 31, 2015, our cash and cash equivalents and available for sale securities were \$100.3 million.
-We believe that we will continue to expend substantial resources for the foreseeable future developing AKB-6548, AKB-6899 and any other product candidates that we may develop or acquire.
+As of September 30, 2015, our cash and cash equivalents and available for sale securities were \$157.5 million.
+We believe that we will continue to expend substantial resources for the foreseeable future developing vadadustat, AKB-6899 and any other product candidates that we may develop or acquire.
 These expenditures will include costs associated with research and development, potentially obtaining regulatory approvals and having our products manufactured, as well as marketing and selling products approved for sale, if any.
-For example, we anticipate significant costs associated with our Phase 3 clinical study of AKB-6548 for the treatment of anemia secondary to CKD in patients not on dialysis.
-In addition, other unanticipated costs may arise.
-Because the outcome of our current and anticipated clinical trials is highly uncertain, we cannot reasonably estimate the actual amounts necessary to successfully complete the development and commercialization of our product candidates.
+For example, we anticipate significant costs associated with our Phase 3 clinical studies of vadadustat for the treatment of anemia secondary to CKD.
+In addition, other unanticipated costs may arise as a result of our decision to include certain elements in our Phase 3 programs.
+Because the outcome of our current and anticipated clinical trials is highly uncertain, we cannot reasonably estimate the actual amount of funding necessary to successfully complete the development and commercialization of our product candidates.